IgorPetrovKrsk/sba_320_react_web_application_project/README.md

+## 🚀 React NASA Photo Viewer

-React application that fetches photos from mars rovers and NASA's picture of the Day using NASA API<br/>
+A React application that fetches photos from Mars Rovers and NASA's Picture of the Day using the NASA API.

+### 🧠 Features

+- 📸 **Data Fetching**
+  - Fetches photos from Mars rovers and the NASA Picture of the Day.
+  - Utilizes the NASA API.

+- ⚙️ **State Management**
+  - `useState` – for specifying search parameters.
-Uses useState to specify search paramets.
-UseEffect to load and reload picture of the day on every rerender.<br/>
+  - `useEffect` – to load and reload the Picture of the Day on every re-render.
-Uses useReducer to store and manage favorite photos.
-UseContext to supply image with favorite button component with favorites and favorites dispatcher.<br/>
+  - `useReducer` – to store and manage favorite photos.
+  - `localStorage` – for persisting favorite image URLs.
+  - `useContext` – to provide components with access to favorites and the favorites dispatcher.

+- 🧭 **Navigation**
-Uses useLocation for highliting current page in navigation bar.<br/>
+  - `useLocation` – highlights the current page in the navigation bar.

 Home page